Elections in the Philippines: Indirect elections

 The barangay and SK chairmen, and the city and municipal councilors have a series of indirect elections among themselves to determine their representatives of the local legislature immediately above their level.

 The barangay SK chairpersons in a city or municipality elect among themselves a president that will sit as an ex officio member of the city or municipal council.
 The city (if applicable) and municipal SK presidents then elect among themselves a president that will sit in the provincial board as an ex officio member.
 Finally, provincial and city (which are not under the jurisdiction of a province) chairpersons elect among themselves the SK national federation president that will sit as an ex officio member of the National Youth Commission.

 The manner of representation of the different barangay chairmen in the municipal, city and provincial legislatures as ex officio members is identical with the way how the SK chairpersons are represented; the provincial and city (which are not under the jurisdiction of a province) chairpersons elect among themselves the president of the National League of the Barangays (Liga ng mga Barangay).

 The city (if applicable) and municipal councilors will vote among themselves which will be their representative to the provincial board.
 Councilors will also elect among themselves the officers of the Philippine Councilors League.

 Primary elections

 Primary elections do not currently exist in the Philippines.
 The leaders of the various political parties select the candidates themselves, and party membership is liquid.
-In some cases, if a politician is not chosen to be a candidate, he can join another party (such as Ferdinand Marcos, a Liberal, jumped ship to the Nacionalistas in 1965 when the Liberals picked incumbent Diosdado Macapagal as their presidential candidate), or create their own party (such as Fidel Ramos, when he created Lakas ng Tao (now Lakas–CMD) after the Laban ng Demokratikong Pilipino chose Ramon Mitra as their presidential candidate in 1992).
+In some cases, if a politician is not chosen to be a candidate, he can join another party (such as Ferdinand Marcos, a Liberal, jumped ship to the Nacionalistas in 1965 when the Liberals picked incumbent Diosdado Macapagal as their presidential candidate), or create their own party (such as Fidel Ramos, when he created Lakas ng Tao (now Lakas–CMD) after the Laban ng Demokratikong Pilipino chose Ramon Mitra Jr. as their presidential candidate in 1992).

 Primary elections did exist in the Third Republic era in the Liberal and Nacionalista parties.